-The Riccarton campus at Heriot Watt University included Britain’s first University “Research Park” where he founded the first spin-off SME, Edinburgh Instruments Ltd (EI).
+The Riccarton campus at Heriot Watt University included Britain’s first University “Research Park” where he founded the first spin-off SME, Edinburgh Instruments Ltd (EI) in 1971.
 EI has since become one of the world’s largest manufacturers of leading edge spectroscopic instrumentation and gas detection solutions.

 Des founded Edinburgh Biosciences Ltd in 2013, which exploits advances in optical science and technology in the area of bioscience applications.

 Emeritus Professor of Physics, Head of Department, 1970-96, Dean of Science 1981-1984, Heriot-Watt University

 BSc, DSc Bristol, PhD Reading, Hon DSc Heriot-Watt

 Over 230 publications, 2 books, Infra-red Physics OUP (with J.T.Houghton) and Optoelectronics Prentice Hall.

 Advisory Council Science and Technology, Cabinet Office 1985-88.